-International Law Research Guide: Customary International Law
+International Law Research Guide

 Definitions of Customary International Law